 These tickets are valid for 24 or 48 hours after purchase and are priced for Non-Malaysian travellers.
-Family ticket is for 2 adults and 2 children.
+The family ticket is for 2 adults and 2 children.

-How much time do I spend on the KL hop on hop off bus?
+How much time do I spend on the KL hop on hop off the bus?

 We did a full lap before we took the second one to know where we were going and where we wanted to get off on the second lap.
 We find it is a great way to cool down and plan where we are going before we just jump off.
 We spent around 5 hours getting on and off the bus.

 Added info you might need for the hop on hop off bus